 Your Rights Regarding Your PHI- You have the right to:

-You have the right to see or to request a copy of your health information.
-You have a right to request that copy be provided in electronic form or format, and we can assist you in acquiring this.
-Your request must be in writing and we may charge you a reasonable fee for costs associated with your request.
+You may see or request a copy of your health information.
+The simplest way to access this information is through BayCare's online portal, but you also have the right to request a copy in another electronic format.
+Your request for records in electronic format may be made through the portal or in writing.
+We may charge you a reasonable fee for costs associated with your request.
 We are not required to allow you to see or copy psychotherapy notes, or information prepared for (or in anticipation for use) in a civil, criminal, or administrative action or proceeding.
 Requests and questions should be directed to the facility where you received treatment.

 You may request to receive an accounting of the disclosures of your PHI made by BayCare for the six years prior to the date of the request.
-We are not required, however, to record disclosures we make pursuant to a signed consent or authorization.
+We are not required, however, to record disclosures we make pursuant to a signed consent or authorization, or otherwise allowed by law.
 We will provide you with a list that includes the date we released medical information, the name of the entity it was released to and a brief description of what information was released and the reason for the disclosure.
 Requests and questions should be directed to the location where you received treatment.

 You are permitted to request that restrictions be placed on certain uses or disclosures of your PHI by BayCare to carry out treatment, payment, or healthcare operations.
 You must request such a restriction in writing.
 We are not required to agree to your request, unless the services provided have been paid in full as a cash payment and your request is that we do not disclose to a health plan medical information related solely to those services.
 In other circumstances, if we do agree to such restriction request, we must adhere to the restriction, except when your PHI is needed in an emergency treatment situation.
 In this event, information may be disclosed only to healthcare providers treating you.
 Also, a restriction would not apply when we are required by law to disclose certain healthcare information.